 I am committed to providing high quality teaching.
-I have designed and taught (1) a face-to-face undergraduate course on deviance, crime, and social control, and (2) an online undergraduate course on sociological research methods.
+At NC State, I have designed and taught (1) a face-to-face undergraduate course on deviance and social control, and (2) both a face-to-face and an online undergraduate courses on sociological research methods.
 I also served as a lab instructor for sociological research methods and served as TA for various courses including social class; criminology; institutions of social control; and sociology of law.

-I am particularly interested in teaching: deviance, crime and social control; criminological theory; community and crime; community and urban sociology; and social research methods.
+I am particularly interested in teaching: crime, deviance and social control; criminological theory; community and crime; community and urban sociology; family and the life course; and social research methods.

 - Award for Excellence in Classroom Teaching 2017, North Carolina State University Graduate Student Association–A competitive award given to “graduate students [who] exemplified the University’s highest degree of teaching achievement in the classroom environment in 2017.”